 They should have the same color shade and brightness.

 Even if Bloodstone scores high on the hardness scale, it must be protected from scratches and sharp blows.

 Keep it away from chemicals that can spoil the stone’s natural beauty.

 Be careful with extreme temperature changes as well.
 It needs to be kept dry.
 Otherwise, the moisture will ruin the polish.

 My Final Thoughts On The March Birthstone

-Early sailors believed that when used as protective talismans, Aquamarine can protect them against the dangers in the ocean because it is etched with the likeness of Neptune, the sea god.
+Early sailors believed that when used as protective talismans, Aquamarine could protect them against the dangers in the ocean because it is etched with the likeness of Neptune, the sea god.

-Pale blue Aquamarine gemstones are also associated with love, hope, youth, and good health.
+Pale blue Aquamarine gemstones are associated with love, hope, youth, and good health.

-Wearing this gemstone is sure to awaken love in your life, bolster your confidence and courage, and increase your happiness levels.
+Wearing this gemstone will awaken love in your life, bolster your confidence and courage, and increase your happiness levels.

 It will bring mental clarity and release all your negative energies.
 It will also help unleash your creativity, enhance your perception, and fill your life with hope.